FJ Management

-This is about the legacy Flying J Inc., which remains in operation as FJ Management Inc. For the current truck stop chain, see Pilot Flying J.

-FJ Management Inc., formerly known as Flying J Inc., is a privately held American corporation which operates convenience stores, oil & refining, banking, and insurance businesses.
-Along with Pilot Corporation and Berkshire Hathaway, it is a joint-owner of Pilot Flying J (the largest truck stop chain in the United States), and Maverik convenience stores.
+FJ Management Inc., formerly known as Flying J Inc., is a privately held American corporation which operates convenience stores (under the Maverik brand), oil and refining, banking, and insurance businesses.
+Along with Pilot Corporation and Berkshire Hathaway, it was a joint-owner of Pilot Flying J, the largest truck stop chain in the United States.

 History

 The company was founded in 1968 by O. Jay Call and headquartered in Ogden, Utah.
 A lifelong fan of aviation, Call named it Flying J in honor of the aviation industry.
-Mr. Call, his wife, Irene, and Richard "Buzz" Germer died while piloting a Cessna Citation en route to Sun Valley in March 2003.
+Mr. Call, Richard "Buzz" Germer and his wife Ilene, died while piloting a Cessna Citation en route to Sun Valley in March 2003.